EDUCBA Logo

 Break Even Analysis Example 3-1

-Break Even Point in dollars is calculated using the formula given below
+Formula to calculate Break Even Point in dollars is as below:

 Break Even Point in Dollars = Sales Price per Unit * Break Even points in Units.